Noemie-lagrasta/ece-webtech-2023-fall-gr02-01/README.md

 * ***Add nested comments**
   * Grade: 2
   * Comments:on each post, author can see the reviews and reply to them, it is display in nested way because we create in the databse the attribute 'parentID': if it's a reply we had the postID to which it responds, else it is a null values.
+  If you want to try: we created an administrator account {email: noemie@webtrips.fr, password: adminwebtrips}.
 ## Miscellaneous

 ### Course Feedback